-ERP is a complex term which, basically, stands for a software system created for integration and unification core business processes of any given company.
+ERP is a complex term that, basically, stands for a software system created for integration and unification of core business processes of any given company.
 ERP system cost depends on modules included, implementation difficulty, and further maintenance.

 The global idea and average cost of ERP system

 The majority of modern ERP apps feature a modular scheme.
-Means, programs are like building kits with various independent bricks which you (or developers) can add or remove freely.
-There are modules for accounting teams, HR departments, supply chain managers, production or inventory staff, customer relations etc. Knowing your demands and choosing appropriate features is the best way to cut costs and get good ERP.
+This means, programs are like building kits with various independent bricks that you (or developers) can add or remove freely.
+There are modules for accounting teams, HR departments, supply chain managers, production or inventory staff, customer relations etc. Knowing your demands and choosing appropriate features is the best way to cut costs and get a good ERP.

 It should be easier to realize huge price differences with knowledge of ERP types:

 - By model: out-of-the-box (with predefined modules) and custom.